jhn-nt/data-snax/README.md

 ## Disclaimer
 `snax` was developed as an excercise to learn bits of the `jax` ecosystem and perhaps for the enjoyment of the community.
-It does not have any production or professional ambition nor does it hold any techinal or scientific quality to be so.
+It does not have any professional ambition nor does it hold any technical or scientific quality to be so.

 Feel free to contribute